 Marketing Information.
-We may obtain and use information (such as commercially available demographic, geographic, or interest information) about our users from outside sources for the purposes of marketing Project Fi.
+We may obtain and use information (such as commercially available demographic, geographic, or interest information) about our users from outside sources for the purposes of marketing Google Fi.

-We will only share your personal information with other companies or individuals outside of Project Fi and our affiliates in the following circumstances:
+We will only share your personal information with other companies or individuals outside of Google Fi and our affiliates in the following circumstances:

 We share information with our affiliates, including Google LLC, to: